 The coding process generated a set of intervention techniques, as shown in Table 1.
-Throughout this paper we shall refer to these in bold.
-The majority of these are already well known and documented; for these we have used the taxonomy defined by Such et al.4.
+The majority of these are already well known and documented; for these we have used the terminology defined by Such et al.4.
 However, three of the practices-On-the-job Training, Incentivization Session, and Product Negotiation-are new in the context of security assurance techniques.
 These, shaded diagonally in the table, are specific to motivating and empowering developers to make their own security decisions.
 These techniques are not novel, since they are in use in industry; they are however seldom discussed in developer security literature.